| ||Format||Pages||Price|| |

-1.2 The use of this practice with zinc coating deposited through different processes (such as hot dipped, electroplated, or sprayed) requires caution in interpretation since the end point may vary considerably between different zinc-coating systems.
+2.2.1 The use of this practice with zinc coating deposited through different processes (such as hot dipped, electroplated, or sprayed) requires caution in interpretation since the end point may vary considerably between different zinc-coating systems.

-1.3 Excluded from this practice is sheet steel from hot-dip or electrocoating lines as the sheet products are normally subject to additional forming after the coating process.
+2.2.3 Excluded from this practice is sheet steel from hot-dip or electrocoating lines as the sheet products are normally subject to additional forming after the coating process.
 Also excluded from this practice are all zinc-coated wire and wire products either continuously or batch coated before or after forming.
-Warning—Past research (dating from around 1963) has indicated that this practice can be influenced by operator technique.
+Caution—Past research (dating from around 1963) has indicated that this practice can be influenced by operator technique.
 Variations can be due to the difference in hand pressure used to wipe the sample or the inability of the operator to recognize the end point.

-1.4 The values stated in inch-pound units are to be regarded as standard.
+1.2 Units—The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 25.220.40 (Metallic coatings)